Spatio-Temporal Crop Aggregation for Video Representation Learning

-With \methodName$_{k\text{-NN}}$ we see a consistent improvement over the baseline, and interestingly we found that pretrained MAE-based models benefit a lot from our representation.
-This is not surprising since the VideoMAE was trained to be variant (different inputs lead to different outputs), and during \methodName training, it was trained to become invariant (with the SET loss term).
-Across the board, we also see that in the case of linear probing, not only does \methodName$_{linear}$ outperform Linear, but it also outperforms Transformer with many more parameters.
+With \methodName$_{k\text{-NN}}$, we see a consistent improvement over the baseline and find that pre-trained MAE-based models greatly benefit from our training.
+This can be explained by the additional invariance properties introduced through the SET loss term in \methodName training.
+Across the board, we also see that in the case of linear probing, not only does \methodName$_{linear}$ outperform Linear, but it also outperforms Transformer, which leverages many more parameters.
 In the case of SVT, our \methodName$_{linear}$ also outperforms the best reported linear accuracy on UCF101 (92.7\% vs. 92.6\%~\cite{recasens2021broaden}).
-Finally, our \methodName$_{ft}$ always performs well and achieves better results than all the other methods and even outperforms fully fine-tuned SVT (68.1\% vs. 67.2\%). \\
+Finally, \methodName$_{ft}$ achieves better results than all the non-linear baselines and even outperforms the fully fine-tuned SVT (68.1\% vs. 67.2\%).

 \textbf{Kinetics-400:} We present our main results on Kinetics-400~\cite{kay2017kinetics} in Table~\ref{table:kinetics}.
 Our \methodName$_\text{linear}$ with SVT backbone beats the previous state of the art (71.8\% vs. 71.5\%~\cite{feichtenhofer2021large}) and \methodName$_\text{ft}$ can even improve the accuracy of VMAE$^\text{B}_\text{ft}$, which is a strong supervised model, from 81.5\% to 81.84\%.